pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

   Users can individually enable/disable these.
 (You can add a layer and *not* display a checkbox which keeps the user from turning it off.)
   You can create any number of map layers.
 Each map layer is identified as either "Fill" or "Markings": the difference changes the order of layer drawing ("Fills" are always drawn below "Marking" layers.).
-You'll used :func:`createMapLayer` for this.
+You'll use :func:`createMapLayer` for this.

 As of X-Plane 11, map drawing happens in three stages: